Call us on

 Today, it seems that not a year passes without some level of flooding during the wetter months of the year in the UK, and it’s a problem that is set to get worse.

 Although any sort of house flooding is devastating for those concerned, one of the biggest concerns for local councils and water management companies is sewage mixing with the surface floodwater.
 When normal rainwater drains can’t sustain the excess water, this floods sewage drains.
-The result is sewage released by blown manhole covers, or coming back into properties via WCs.
+The result is sewage released by blown manhole or domestic drain covers, or coming back into properties via WCs.

 Local authorities, water management companies,